vtereshkov/xdpw/README.md

 * `$APPTYPE` - Set application type.
 Examples: `{$APPTYPE GUI}`, `{$APPTYPE CONSOLE}`

 #### Optimizations
-Only two simplest kinds of peephole optimizations are performed:
+Some simple peephole optimizations are performed:
 * Push/pop pair optimizations
+* FPU push/pop pair optimizations
 * Local variable loading optimizations (32-bit variables only)
+* Array element access optimizations
+* Record field access optimizations
+* Comparison optimizations

 #### Inlined procedures and functions
 The following identifiers are implemented as part of the compiler.
 Their names are not reserved words and can be locally redefined by the user.